Last Updated: October 16, 2018

 Since 2014, the Government of India has announced various initiatives namely, Digital India, Make in India, Start-up India, Skill India and Innovation Fund.
 The timely and effective implementation of such programs will likely support the e-commerce growth in the country.
 Some of the major initiatives taken by the government to promote the e-commerce sector in India are as follows:

+The e-commerce industry been directly impacting the micro, small & medium enterprises (MSME) in India by providing means of financing, technology and training and has a favourable cascading effect on other industries as well.
+The Indian e-commerce industry has been on an upward growth trajectory and is expected to surpass the US to become the second largest e-commerce market in the world by 2034.
 Technology enabled innovations like digital payments, hyper-local logistics, analytics driven customer engagement and digital advertisements will likely support the growth in the sector.
 The growth in e-commerce sector will also boost employment, increase revenues from export, increase tax collection by ex-chequers, and provide better products and services to customers in the long-term.

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

-Last Updated: June 08, 2018
+Last Updated: October 16, 2018